 In 2020, it isn’t unusual for professionals and customers alike to turn to digital means for help with their problems.
 Digital housing as an ongoing trend makes complete sense because its advantages are too numerous to ignore.
 Among them would be more significant collaboration opportunities between professionals, improved customer experience, much better building performance, and higher levels of design accuracy, among others.
 A report from the National Association of Realtors claimed in 2019 that 50% of home buyers found homes through online or digital means.
 That alone is enough of an indicator in regards to how well this trend is going.

-After you wrap up on the technological side of things, it’s time to look into trends that focus more on what customers want.
+After you wrap up on the technological side of things, it’s time to look into trends that focus more on what customers want, particularly in providing decent customer service quality.
 The demands of the people drive success in real estate.
 After all, what’s the use of peddling something that nobody wants anything to do with?
 The following trends will help you understand where people are looking, what they are even looking at, and how you can succeed through them.